PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 ## Learning Objectives

+**We spent the last few weeks introducing UNIX, navigating the file system, and working on a high performance cluster.
+Now we will proceed with:**

-* Understand the types of data that is accessible from Gene Expression Omnibus (GEO)
+* Understand the types of data that are accessible from Gene Expression Omnibus (GEO)
-* Use the command-line interface to copy over data from GEO
+* Learning how to use SRA-toolkit to retrieve data from the Sequence Reads Archive

-## Overview
+  * Download data from the SRA with `fastq-dump`
+  * split files into forward and reverse reads
+  * Download part, not all, the data

+## Where we are going?

 <figure markdown="span">
   ![Overview](../img/overview.png){ width="800"}
 </figure>

-## Accessing genomic reference data
+## Sequence formats

 ### FASTA
 During an NGS experiment, the nucleotide sequences stored inside the raw FASTQ files, or "sequence reads", need to be mapped or aligned to the reference genome to determine from where these sequences originated.
 Therefore, we need a reference genome (in FASTA format) in which to align our sequences.